-Adding clopidogrel to aspirin therapy reduces risk of second strokeFebruary 11th, 2013 in Cardiology
+Adding clopidogrel to aspirin therapy reduces risk of second strokeFebruary 11, 2013 in Medicine & Health / Cardiology

 Adding a second drug to aspirin therapy reduced the risk of a second stroke in the weeks after Chinese patients had a minor ischemic (due to a clot) stroke or a transient ischemic attack (TIA), according to research presented at the American Stroke Association's International Stroke Conference 2013.